ThomasHaddad/imageManager/README.md

 ```

-You have to define first the required parameters of the `imageSaver` dependencies to fully use it:
+You have to define first the required parameters of the `imageManager` dependencies to fully use it:

 ```js
 //configuring imageSaver.imageFormat